mfadhilgtg/academic-kickstart/content/publication/spot_iros/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Spot with JPL NeBula payload'
+  caption: 'Autonomous Spot with JPL NeBula payload'
   focal_point: ""
   preview_only: false